 That’s it!
 For more information on how to get out baby food stains, check out this article.

 How to get baby formula stains out of clothes

 These stains can be a little tough to remove if they’re left to dry, so act as fast as possible.
 If you aren’t able to treat the stain immediately, blot it with a damp cloth, removing as much of the excess formula as you can.

 - Rinse the stain thoroughly under cool water.
 If possible, soak it for 15 minutes or longer.

-- Pour a little Persil non-bio liquid onto the stain and use the Stain Eraser Ball to gently rub it in.
+- Pour a little Persil non-bio liquid onto the stain and gently rub it in.

 - Pop the item of clothing in the wash and set to a moderate temperature – 40C ought to do the trick!